A broad introduction to the complex issue of suicide and approaches to suicide prevention for a range of students and professional groups.

 - Learning Outcomes

-- Demonstrate an understanding of the phenomena of suicide and suicidal behaviours as they relate to individual, community and population levels.
+- Demonstrate an understanding of the phenomena of suicide and suicidal behaviours as they relate to individuals, communities and populations.

-- Demonstrate an understanding of theoretical, cultural, ethnic, gender and life course issues as they relate to suicide and suicidal behaviours in specific population groups.
+- Demonstrate an understanding of theoretical, historical, cultural and social frameworks as they relate to suicide and suicidal behaviours.

-- Describe and be familiar with research approaches relating to suicide.
+- Describe and be familiar with research approaches relating to suicide, and their strengths and limitations from a range of perspectives.

-- Demonstrate an appreciation of the nature of politics, discourses and contemporary issues within suicide prevention.
+- Have an appreciation of the nature of politics, discourses and contemporary issues within suicide prevention.

 Enrolments for this paper require departmental permission.
 View more information about departmental permission.